The Air Puff Controlled LED Circuit is a fun and easy project to build and when we blow air onto the microphone, the circuit turns the LED OFF.

 Conclusion:

-This Air Puff Controlled LED Circuit lets us control things without hands and with just blow air.
+To conclude, this Air Puff Controlled LED Circuit lets us control things without hands and with just blow air, it uses simple parts like mic and transistor.

-It is good for beginners where we can change it to make sound devices too.
+Moreover, the circuit is good for beginners where we can change it to make sound devices too and also the above steps help choose right parts so the circuit works well.